What is an epidural for back pain injection?

 What are the benefits of an epidural injection?

-An epidural injection usually takes about fifteen minutes.
+An epidural injection is also very quick; it usually only takes about 15 minutes.

 What complications can happen?